ruoyu93/PRISMforSWAT/README.md

 If users want to prepare the data, "generate_SWATweather" will automatically download the PRISM daily precipitation (ppt), maximum and minimum temperature (tmax and tmin) and create the weather tables.

+For details, check the introductions in the .py file under each function.

 Reference